 Types of offline conversion imports

-- Google Ads Conversion Import allows you to import conversions that you track in any other system into Google Ads.
+- Directly through Google Ads Conversion Import allows you to import conversions that you track in any other system into Google Ads.
 It’s the broadest option and applies to many different ways of tracking offline conversions.
 And it allows you to import conversions that started with an ad click or with a call from your ad.

 - Instructions: The setup is different depending on whether you want to import conversions that start with a click on your ad or a phone call from your ad: